How To Master The Kick Serve

 If you want to learn how to master the kick serve, you’ve come to the right place.

-If you find that your struggling with these same sorts of mistakes on your kick serve, read on to discover some drills and tips you can use to fix your accuracy troubles for good, and learn how to hit a good kick serve.
+If you find that you’re struggling with these same types of mistakes on your kick serve, read on to discover some drills and tips you can use to fix your accuracy troubles for good, and learn how to hit a good kick serve.

-As you may know, to get nice spin on the kick serve, you have to get the toss more to the left, if you’re right handed.
-(And vice versa if you’re left handed.)
+As you may know, to get a nice spin on the kick serve, you have to get the toss more to the left, if you’re right-handed.
+(And vice versa if you’re left-handed.)

 However, the more the toss moves to the left, the more you have to hit up on the ball.

 This may seem strange as the ball is already so high, but in order to clear the net and get the massive kick that you want.

 You have to exaggerate hitting the ball higher over the net.